idootop/xsta/README.md

 ### useXConsumer & Selector

-If your state is a complex object and you wish to refresh the UI only when certain fields change, you can use a `selector` or `useXConsumer` to specify the values of interest.
+If your state is a complex object, and you want to optimize re-renders by only updating when specific fields change, you can use a selector or `useXConsumer`.

 <details>
 <summary>👉 Example</summary>